| THE

 location, nothing could be heard on 70cms and we got the impression

+that the transverter had gone deaf.
 By the next morning the visibility on top of the 'hill' had returned

 to normal; ie virtually zero.
 With the cloud base at 1000ft, 2500ft is